-QAMCO's JV continue to reline 3rd generation of pots and replace fluewalls to ensure sustainable operations, while minimization the risk for disruption in production.
-During the year, QAMCO JV incurred QR 229 million (QAMCO's share) on account of CAPEX outlays, which included routine operations, such as pot relining and other maintenance pertaining to power plant and anode plant.
+During 2023 QAMCO's joint venture almost concluded relining its 3rd generation of pots, and replaced fluewalls to ensure sustainable operations, while minimizing the risk for disruption in production.
+During the year, QAMCO JV incurred QR 210 million (QAMCO's share) on account of capital expenditure, which included routine operations, such as pot relining and other maintenance pertaining to power plant and anode plant.

-For the next five years (2023-27), QAMCO's JV planned capital expenditure will be QR 1.1 billion, where most of the planned CAPEX will continue to focus on the programs with critical importance to improve asset integrity, operational efficiency, reliability, cost optimization, capacity de-bottlenecking, HSE enhancement and regulatory compliance.
+For the next five years (2024-2028), QAMCO's joint venture's planned capital expenditure will be QR 1.2 billion, where most of the planned CAPEX will continue to focus on the programs with critical importance to improve asset integrity, operational efficiency, reliability, cost optimization, capacity de-bottlenecking, HSE enhancement and regulatory compliance.
+The capital expenditure also includes spending in scrap remelting process that will enhance joint venture's overall production capacity.